By Margaret Walsh-Buhi, Ph.D., MPH

-5. Who is it that wants the information, or to whom will you give the information?
+5. Who is it that wants the information, and/or to whom will you give the information?

 6. What are the ethical, legal, economic, and social considerations that may lead you to conduct research and to choose one method over the other?

-Although these questions may seem obvious, going through them will ensure that your research meets the standards of the "3 E's:" efficient, effective, and ethical.
+Although these questions may seem obvious, going through them will ensure that your research meets the standards of being efficient, reliable, valid and ethical.

 Research Activity 1

-Think about a health or social issue that is a priority for you personally or professionally, and one that others may have various opinions or attitudes about.
-Arrange a small group of individuals or one or two individuals who might sit with you for a one-on-one, in-depth interview and conduct some formative research around this issue.
+Think about a health or social issue that is a priority for you personally or professionally, and that others may have varying opinions or attitudes about.
+Arrange a small group of individuals for a focus group or one or two individuals who might sit with you for a one-on-one, in-depth interview and conduct some formative research around this issue.
 Prepare a guide for yourself so that you stay on track, and don't violate any of the principles set forth above.
-Given that this is just an exercise, feel free to use friends and relatives in it.
+Given that this is just an exercise, feel free to use friends and relatives.
 Ask them to role-play as though they were strangers you did not know before.
 They can even be given a role to play (such as a parent, college student, construction worker, etc.).
-Ask them if you can record the session, transcribe your notes, and then erase the recording.
-Remember to maintain their anonymity and confidentiality.
+Ask them if you can record the session.
+Transcribe your notes, and then erase the recording.
+Remember to maintain participants’ anonymity and confidentiality.

 Developing Individual and Focus Group Interview Questions

-There's a big difference between good and bad qualitative questions.
+There's a big difference between good and bad interview questions.
 The following guidelines will improve the quality of your research effort:

-6. Manage your time.
-Focus groups will last approximately two hours with about 10 minutes each per 12 or so questions.
+6. Manage your time: Focus groups should last approximately two hours with about 10 minutes each per 12 or so questions.
 In-depth interviews can be much shorter, given that you're not engaging more than one person in a broader conversation.
 Sequence your questions to maximize clarity and efficiency.
 Don’t allow responses to go much over allocated time.